Gravelle Craig: Associate coach

 On September 21, 2018, it was announced Craig would become an assistant at Stetson under head coach Corey Williams.
+Craig then would serve four seasons as head coach at Spire Academy a national prep school located in Geneva, Ohio from May 2019 - June 2023.
+Coach Craig is currently an assistant coach at Canisius University.

 Personal life

 Craig is a graduate of Cleveland State University.
-He currently resides in Daytona Beach, Florida.
+He obtained his master's degree from Bethune Cookman University in 2016.
+He currently resides in Cleveland, Ohio.